MiguelHocson/global_quality_of_life_index/README.md

 # Objective

-To analyze global quality of life trends and disparities, offering insights for policymakers and researchers to guide development and resource allocation.
-This is also to help travelers and expats make informed decisions on relocation and travel, highlighting factors like safety, healthcare, and cost of living.
+To provide a comprehensive, data-driven analysis of quality of life across different countries and help travelers, expats, government institutions, and organizations make informed decisions about relocation, policy-making, and investment opportunities by visualizing global trends and rankings.

 # Data Source